 Bridging the gap between theory and practice, the Branch Campus Leadership Institute helps attendees gain the leadership knowledge and skills needed to make a positive impact on higher education.

-The Leadership program provided through the Branch Campus Leadership Institute is a seven month program conducted via Zoom that culminates with a Capstone presentation given at the National Association of Branch Campus Administrators (NABCA) annual conference.
+The Leadership program provided through the Branch Campus Leadership Institute is a seven month program conducted via Zoom that culminates with a Capstone presentation given at the National Association of Branch Campus Administrators (NABCA) annual conference (to be held Spring 2024).
 The capstone project brings to bear the analytic abilities, professional understanding, and contextual knowledge accrued and sharpened throughout the program and closely mirrors the challenges found in modern-day higher education.

 Program Highlights: BCLI V will kick off in August with a brief Orientation.
-Regular sessions will follow once a month for seven consecutive months from September 2022 through March 2023 from 12:00p.m. - 5p.m.
+Regular sessions will follow once a month for seven consecutive months from September 2023 through March 2024 from 12:30p.m. - 5p.m.
 ET.
-The program will conclude with presentations of their Capstone Case Study at the annual conference on Tuesday, April 25, 2023..
+The program will conclude with presentations of their Capstone Case Study at the annual conference (Spring 2024).
 Each attendee with be assigned a mentor to help guide them through the process and aid them in selecting an appropriate topic for their Capstone Case Study.

-Class V (2022-2023) of the Branch Campus Leadership Institute is scheduled from August 2022 through April 2023.
+Class VI (2023-2024) of the Branch Campus Leadership Institute is scheduled from August 2023 through April 2024.
 Email your completed application to email@example.com.

 Branch Campus Leadership Institute Cost: